• Skip to primary navigation

 I picked up street photography.
 And the next conscious decision was that I was going to post a photo every day for a year.

 By having a scope and a specific theme, it’s really easy for me to pitch and for a journalist to pick up and understand.
-If I just took photos of me traveling or photos of Mexican landscape, it wouldn’t be as easy of a sell.
+If I just took photos of myself traveling or photos of the Mexican landscape, it wouldn’t be as easy of a sale.

 What kind of photos are journalists interested in?